htsmto/OmicsBridge/README.md

 OmicsBrige is an intuitive platform that integrates and visualises diverse omics datasets.
 Our tool assists researchers in identifying key genes with functional and clinical relevance, supporting hypothesis generation.
 It also functions as a centralised database for efficient data storage and access, minimising scattered datasets and enhancing overall data accessibility.

-You can use OmicsBridge in a stand alone web interface at XXX.
+You can use OmicsBridge in a stand alone web interface at https://omicsbridge.dkfz.de/OmicsBridge/.
 There, the uploaded data will be deleted after you close the tab.
 If you want to deploy OmicsBridge in your local environment, please follow the instructions below.

 ![Interface overview](www/interface_overview.png)

-## Installation and usage
+## Installation

-### Run on your local PC

 Plase make a clone of this repository first.
 In the terminal,